bmlt-enabled/yap/CONTRIBUTE.md

 4) Run `make run`.
 5) Browse to http://localhost:3100/yap in your web browser.

+---

-PHP files left to migrate to Laravel.
+### PHP files left to migrate to true Laravel.

 * Non-Admin - 21 Left, 18 Done
 * Admin - 29 Left